hartmut-co-uk/nuxt-forceupdate-bug-reproduce/README.md

 X.1) git clone https://github.com/hartmut-co-uk/nuxt-forceupdate-bug-reproduce.git
 X.2) `yarn`

 A.1) start the app via `yarn run dev`
 A.2) open start page, use (click) buttons - in particular top button from layout - '[page.$forceUpdate from layout]'
 A.3) check console / store / $store.state.random template rendered output
 A.4) the button from layout '[page.$forceUpdate from layout]' does invoke the $forceUpdate - triggering the page `fetch` method -> store commit -> state change..
+A.y) adding `asyncData` into the mix - not working in dev mode - it's being executed - but not picked up by watchers -> change in data not re-rendered/reflected by component

 B.1) build and start the app in prod mode via  `yarn run build && yarn start`
 B.2) open start page, use (click) buttons - in particular top button from layout - '[page.$forceUpdate from layout]'
 B.3) check console / store / $store.state.random template rendered output
 B.4) doesn't work...
+B.y) adding `asyncData` into the mix - not working in prod mode

 ## What is expected ?